Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups

 The computational results for the braid groups of $G_{24},G_{27},G_{29},G_{31},$ $G_{33}$ and $G_{34}$ were obtained using the MatriCS platform of the Université de Picardie Jules Verne in Amiens, France.
 I thank Étienne Piskorski, Laurent Renault and Jean-Baptiste Hoock for their help in using it.
 I also thank my PhD thesis advisor Ivan Marin for his precious help.

 \addtocontents{toc}{ }

-\section{Homology of a category}
+\section{Homology of a Category}

-In order to define an analogue of the Dehornoy-Lafont order complex for categories, one first need to define the homology of a category in general.
+In order to define an analogue of the Dehornoy-Lafont order complex for categories, one first needs to define the homology of a category in general.
 In particular we need notions of resolutions, free modules over a category and tensor product of modules over a category.
-We then need, just as for monoids, to give a relation between the homology of a category and that of its enveloping groupoid under suitable assumptions.
+Then we need, just as for monoids, to give a relation between the homology of a category and the homology of its enveloping groupoid under suitable assumptions.

 In accordance with the convention of \cite{ddgkm} regarding composition of arrows, the composition of the diagram

 will be denoted $fg$.
 In the same vein, the categories that we will consider are assumed to be small categories.
 If $\Cc$ denotes a category, then the set of objects of $\Cc$ will be denoted by $\Ob(\Cc)$, and the set of morphisms from an object $x$ to an object $y$ will be denoted by $\Cc(x,y)$.